rgeraldporter/booltable/README.md

 [![Build Status](https://travis-ci.com/rgeraldporter/booltable.svg?branch=master)](https://travis-ci.com/rgeraldporter/booltable)

 BoolTable is an expressive alternative for complex and incongruous if/else conditional structures in Javascript.
+It allows one to build logical branches not unlike truth tables and decision tables.

 It exposes three APIs: `Truth`, `Decision`, and `BoolTable`.

-These roughly match up to being variations on truth tables and decision tables.
+### `Truth`

+This API is akin to a truth table, which allows one to specify any number of statements that may be true or false, and apply a boolean operator to the collection to achieve a result.
+For example, a table of three items: `[true, true, true]` would return `true` for an `AND` operator, `false` for a `NOR` operator; a table with `[true, false]` would return `false` for `AND`, and `true` for `XOR`.

+### `Decision`

+This API is akin to a decision table, which allows one to specify an action when certain conditions evaluate as `true`.
+One can use `Truth` in concert to allow for complex and very specific decisions.

+### `BoolTable`

+This API allows one to construct a more expressive conditions in the `Decision` table, for better logging and observatability, and to avoid the necessity of adding comments explaining each complex evaluation.

 ## Example